EndPointCorp/end-point-blog/2020/09/22/automated-testing-with-symfony.html.md

 For web applications, as far as automated tests go, there are three categories I think are essential to have and which complement each other very well:

 - [Unit tests](https://en.wikipedia.org/wiki/Unit_testing): These are the most numerous, low level, and, in my opinion, the most important type of developer tests.
 Unit tests don’t only make sure that the system does what it is supposed to do, but also that it’s correctly factored where individual components are decoupled.
 Unit tests focus on exercising specific classes and methods running in complete isolation, which becomes harder if the class you want to test is tightly coupled with its dependencies/collaborators.
-These tests validate the behavior of basic programing constructs like classes and the algorithms within them.
+These tests validate the behavior of basic programming constructs like classes and the algorithms within them.
 They need to be small and fast, since their intent is to be run several times by developers as they implement features and change existing ones.

 - [Integration tests](https://martinfowler.com/bliki/IntegrationTest.html): These tests go one level of abstraction higher when compared to unit tests.
 They make sure that independently developed components work properly together.
 In web apps, I like my integration tests to focus primarily on how the system interacts with external components.
 In this article, we’re going to use integration level tests to validate functionality that has to do with interaction with a database and an external Web API.

 - [Functional tests](https://en.wikipedia.org/wiki/Functional_testing): These are the tests at the highest level of abstraction.
 These try to closely mimic the user’s experience with the system by interacting with the app as a user would.
 In terms of a web app, this means making HTTP requests, clicking buttons, filling out and submitting forms, inspecting HTML results, etc. As these tests exercise the complete system end to end, they are allowed to be a bit slower.
 This is not an issue because they are not run as frequently as unit or integration tests.

-If we can build an automated testing suite that provides good coverage and exercises the system at these three levels, I would feel confident that the [system under test](https://en.wikipedia.org/wiki/System_under_test) can work properly in production.
+If we can build an automated testing suite that provides good coverage and exercises the system at these three levels, I will feel confident that the [system under test](https://en.wikipedia.org/wiki/System_under_test) can work properly in production.
 An added bonus is that with tests like these, we would have a live documentation of the system, the features it provides and, to an extent, how it works.

 Virtually all serious software development ecosystems have at least one automated testing framework or library which we can leverage to write our tests.
 For our purposes in this article, we’re going to be using the Symfony PHP framework which integrates beautifully with [PHPUnit](https://phpunit.de/) to provide developers with an effective, and even fun way to write tests.